snowch/biginsight-examples/README.md

 ### Setup Instructions

-See the demo at the end of the README to see these steps in action.
+See the 5 minute demo at the end of the README to see these steps in action.

 - Clone this repository `git clone https://github.com/snowch/biginsight-examples.git`
 - Copy `connection.properties_template` to `connection.properties`